cjohansen/dumdom/Readme.md

 ## Changelog

+### 2020.06.04

+- Added support for styles as strings in hiccup elements, e.g.
+  `[:a {:style "padding: 2px"}]`

 ### 2020.02.12

 - Bugfix: Don't trip on numbers when rendering to string
-- Bugfix: DOn't trip on event handlers when rendering to string
+- Bugfix: Don't trip on event handlers when rendering to string

 ### 2020.01.27